gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct-auth.md

   - An *Apple Account Sign-on* window is displayed on your iPhone when the key is activated in the Authentication step.
 You do not need to respond it to complete the authentication.
 Select the 'OK' option to close the window.
   - The Security Key is inserted into your HA Server, not your iPhone or iPad.

-> The following links will provide additional information from Apple Support:
->
-> - See [here⧉](https://support.apple.com/en-us/122621) for information about Trusted Devices
+> - See [here⧉](https://support.apple.com/en-us/122621) for information in Apple Support about Trusted Devices
-> - See [here⧉](https://support.apple.com/guide/mac-help/add-or-remove-trusted-devices-mchl2310b175/mac) for information about Trusted Devices on a Mac
+>- See [here⧉](https://support.apple.com/guide/mac-help/add-or-remove-trusted-devices-mchl2310b175/mac) for information in Apple Support about Trusted Devices on a Mac
-> - See [here⧉](https://support.apple.com/en-us/102637) for information about Security Keys
+> - See [here⧉](https://support.apple.com/en-us/102637) for information in Apple Suppor about Security Keys